Attorney General of Ontario v. Jamie Clark, et al.

 (Ont.)
 (Civil) (By Leave)

-Crown law - Crown liability, Torts - Crown law - Crown liability - Torts - Misfeasance in public office - Judgments and orders - Summary judgments - Applicant’s motion to strike respondents’ claims allowed in part -Respondent’s claim for misfeasance in public office against Crown Attorneys allowed to proceed - Are Attorney General and Crown Attorneys absolutely immune from civil liability to claimants who were not the subject of a prosecution? - Should misfeasance claims against Crown prosecutors based on allegations of recklessness or wilful blindness be prohibited?.
+Crown law - Crown liability, Torts, Judgments and orders, Summary judgments - Crown law - Crown liability - Torts - Misfeasance in public office - Judgments and orders - Summary judgments - Applicant’s motion to strike respondents’ claims allowed in part -Respondent’s claim for misfeasance in public office against Crown Attorneys allowed to proceed - Are Attorney General and Crown Attorneys absolutely immune from civil liability to claimants who were not the subject of a prosecution? - Should misfeasance claims against Crown prosecutors based on allegations of recklessness or wilful blindness be prohibited?.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.